Independence Pass: Geography

 The pass comes roughly in the middle of a 32 mi stretch of Highway 82 between the two winter gates, a corridor that is sometimes referred to in its entirety as Independence Pass.
 Aspen is 19 mi to the west, with Twin Lakes 18 mi to the east.
 Beyond Aspen the highway continues down the valley to the mouth of the Roaring Fork at Glenwood Springs.
 East of Twin Lakes Highway 82 continues a short distance to its eastern terminus at U.S. Highway 24, 15 mi south of Leadville.

-On both approaches, the dropoff is steep enough for Highway 82 to require a 6% grade and switchbacks: one on the west and three on the east.
+On both approaches, the dropoff is steep enough for Highway 82 to require a 6 percent grade and switchbacks: one on the west and three on the east.
 The former approach uses the narrow valley of the Roaring Fork River, a tributary of the Colorado, which rises from Independence Lake west of the pass.
 Its walls are steeper but shallower than those of the North Fork of Lake Creek, which drains into Twin Lakes Reservoir and the headwaters of the Arkansas River, on the east.

 The pass is above tree line, so the surrounding terrain is alpine tundra.
 Open grassy expanses are occasionally broken by low shrubbery and bare patches of rock, particularly on the steep slope to the north.
 Snow lingers in some areas year-round.
 Adjacent to the road and parking area are small ephemeral pools on the southwest, with a larger, permanent one north of the road.

+Climate

+Independence Pass has a subarctic climate (Köppen Dfc).
+Independence Pass experiences a large amount of snowfall, receiving an average of 335 in a year.

+The weather station, Brumley, is situated on the eastern side of Independence Pass, at an elevation of 10600 ft.